benmanu/recipe-vue-cli/README.md

 # recipe-vue-cli

 An opinionated frontend build for SilverStripe 4 sites.
+Adds a new theme `app` containing all source files.
+Uses [Vue CLI](https://cli.vuejs.org/) to handle the frontend build.
+See the [docs](./docs/en/) for more details.

 ## Installation